LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 | Create new support cases in Connection Area | For CSO only - open new case from Connection Area | Off |
 | Configure shift status | For brands who have enabled the Messaging feature, this permission allows an admin to configure the shift status | On |

+## Visuals

-See screenshots below for list of permissions for the following roles:
+See screenshots below as examples of permissions for the different roles:

 ### Agent